oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 ## The interesting computational challenge

-The interesting challenge is not in computing the rank of the matrix (this can be done modulo a random prime, which bounds the nullity above), so that we can test the nullity, but in computing the entries of the matrix.
+The interesting challenge is not in computing the rank of the matrix (this can be done modulo a random prime, which allows us to bound the nullity above).
+The real challenge is in computing the entries of the matrix itself.

 As an example of this challenge, we explicitly describe this matrix for the case $n = 11$ and $m = 4$.
 The resulting matrix is 4500x9001 over $\mathbb{Q}$.